ludiccc/mediapipe_for_installations/README.md

 # MediaPipe for installations - MediaPipe para instalaciones
+As the main propouse of this examples is to guide spanish-speaken students, the main documentation will be in spanish.
+If you need it in english, you have it here: [English]: README_en.md

+ _English_
 Simple MediaPipe examples for electronic/digital/robotic art installations

+These examples are part of the work of the subject Workshop 5/Final Project Workshop of the degree in Multimedia Design at the National University of La Plata.

+These examples are for academic use.
+Do not take them as a formal reference on how to use MediaPipe.
+For that, refer to [https://developers.google.com/mediapipe/](https://developers.google.com/mediapipe/)

+_Castellano_
 Ejemplos sencillos para utilizar en instalaciones de arte electrónico/digital/robótico.

 Estos ejemplos son parte del trabajo de la materia Taller 5 de la licenciatura en Diseño Multimedial de la Universidad Nacional de La Plata.